cubevn/cubevn.github.io/3.0/quick/install_3n.md

 bin/console server:run
 ```

-Account to URL `http://127.0.0.1:8000`, the web installer will be displayed.
+Access to URL `http://127.0.0.1:8000`, the web installer will be displayed.
 Install according to the instructions.